inspircd/package-builder/README.md

 deb  | Build the deb packages for Debian-based distributions. rpm  | Build the RPM packages for RHEL-based distributions. html | Build the web index for the packages.
 Should always be listed last.

+#### INSPIRCD_REPOSITORY (default: `inspircd/inspircd`)

+The GitHub repository to build the specified version from.
+This is useful if you have a custom fork you want to test changes in.

 #### INSPIRCD_REVISION (default: `1`)